User Operations

 flash_loan

-Borrow without collateral — the loan must be repaid (with fee) within the same transaction.
+Borrow without collateral.
+The loan must be repaid (with fee) within the caller callback.
 Follows the ERC-3156 standard.

 fn flash_loan(